kevanpeters/healthChecker/readme.md

 ### The Apps in this Repo

 `Api/`
-* This is a very simple flask API that has one endpoint that returns Date and Time in ISO format
+* This is a very simple flask API that has one endpoint that returns Date and Time in ISO format.

 `healthChecker/`
 * This is a CLI tool that runs a health Check against a given URL, It returns success and failure info along with time to last byte.

-* The CLI help page can be accessed with the following Docker command from the healthCheckers folder
+* The CLI help page can be accessed with the following Docker command from the healthCheckers folder.

         docker run -it $(docker build -q .) python healthChecker.py --help